Skip to main content

 unbind

-unbind(identifier: BindingIdentifier | ServiceIdentifier): Promise<void>;
+unbind(identifier: BindingIdentifier | ServiceIdentifier): void;

-Removes bindings from the container.
+Removes bindings from the container synchronously.
 When passed:

 • A service identifier: removes all bindings bound to that service identifier